linagora/Twake/twake/backend/node/README.md

       // join the "/channels" room
       socket.emit("realtime:join", { name: "/channels", token: "twake" });

-      // will only occur when a resource is created and
+      // will only occur when an action occured on a resource
-      // if and only if the client joined the room socket.on("realtime:resource:created", event => {
+      // and if and only if the client joined the room
+      // in which the resource is linked socket.on("realtime:resource", event => {
-        console.log("New resource has been created", event);
+        console.log("Resource has been ${event.action}", event.resource);
       });
     })
     .on("unauthorized", err => {